ZeroF-ai/AEAFFNet-main/README.md

 ## Dataset

-This repository only uses the Cityscapes dataset for training and evaluation.
+This repository takes the Cityscapes dataset as an example for training and evaluation.

 * Download the dataset from the [Cityscapes website](https://www.cityscapes-dataset.com/downloads/) and arrange it under `data/cityscapes` following mmsegmentation requirements.
-* CamVid and Pascal VOC are not included.
+* Other datasets (e.g., CamVid, Pascal VOC) can also be adapted by modifying the configuration and data paths accordingly.

 ## Configuration File